Origin

 Ruby Vs Chrysoberyl Luster

 A primary knowledge about Ruby vs Chrysoberyl luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
-Ruby exhibits Adamantine, Adamantine, Vitreous and Vitreous luster.
+Ruby exhibits Vitreous, Adamantine, Vitreous and Adamantine luster.
 Chrysoberyl, on other hand, exhibits Vitreous luster.